hackbink/tavl_cache/README.md

 For example, if a storage controller supports SGL buffer,
 - multiple cache segments with consecutive LBA ranges, can be merged together to form a single buffer to be managed and transferred
-- a cache segment with an LBA range that partially invalidate by a new LBA range can be shrunken to keep a valid range, instead of thrown away
+- a cache segment with an LBA range that gets partially invalidated by a new LBA range can be shrunken to keep a valid range, instead of getting thrown away

-This is why TAVL cache search returns only the node to start traversing.
+This is why TAVL cache search in this implementation only returns the node to start traversing.
+Depending on whether SGL buffer is supported, the caller can either invalidate or shrink all cache segments with overlap.

 With SGL buffer, TAVL search result for write will be handled as following.
 * TAVL search returns a cache segment
-* By comparing the LBA ranges, check if the first part of the required LBA range exist in the cache segment
+* By comparing the LBA ranges, check if the first part of the required LBA range exists in the cache segment
-* Traverse to the right cache segment in the thread till the cache segment has LBA that is outside of required LBA range
+* Traverse to the right cache segment in the thread till the cache segment has an LBA that is outside of the required LBA range
 * Invalidate either partial or full range of cache segments that overlap with the write range - do not stop at a gap
 * If partially invalidated, keep the cache segment and just free the portion of the buffer.
 If fully invalidated, move the invalidated cache segment to the free list
 * Insert the new cache segment into the TAVL tree and the dirty list

-Without SGL buffer, TAVL search result for write will be handled similarly but without freeing the portion of the buffer.
+Without SGL buffer, TAVL search result for write will be handled similarly but without freeing a portion of the buffer.

-For write, data coherency is managed by invalidating all ranges that overlap with the new range.
+For write, data coherency is managed by invalidating all cache segments that overlap with the new range.

 With SGL buffer, TAVL search result for read will be handled as following.
 * TAVL search returns a cache segment
-* By comparing the LBA ranges, check if the first part of the required LBA range exist in the cache segment
+* By comparing the LBA range, check if the first part of the required LBA range exist in the cache segment
-* Traverse to the right cache segment in the thread till the cache segment has LBA that is outside of required LBA range, or there is a gap
+* Traverse to the right cache segment in the thread till a cache segment with an LBA that is outside of required LBA range, or till there is a gap
 * Merge all sequential cache segments for host transfer
 * If there are more blocks to read, start media read operation